pieroproietti/penguins-eggs-book/chapter-10.md

 # Testing the ISO

-To test an ISO created with the "eggs" tool, you can follow these general steps:
+To test an ISO created with the `eggs` tool, you can follow these general steps:

 1. Prepare a Testing Environment: Set up a virtual machine or a